dinatamas/archlinux/notes.md

 - maybe force wiping of signatures... or some sort of formatting.
 - consider checking/collecting the optional dependencies of packages!
 - /efi needs to be created from chroot and mounted again... why?
+- copy networks scripts, etc. to home? maybe just copy the whole thing to home?